 Most pet shops sell reptiles and amphibians, but it can be difficult to find things that are more exotic or unusual.
 Blue Tongue Skinks aren’t a rarity, but they can be difficult to come by.
 It’s important to ensure whatever breeder you purchase from is practicing ethical breeding practices and raising healthy Skinks.
-To help make the process of finding a breeder of Blue Tongue Skinks, we’ve put together this list of breeders and tips for 2021.
+To help make the process of finding a breeder of Blue Tongue Skinks, we’ve put together this list of breeders and tips for this year.

 Pet Keen advocates for adopting before shopping.
 We understand there are many reasons for seeking a breeder, though, so we encourage it to be done the right way.
 We have not personally investigated all of the breeders below, rather, we have gathered their details for you to get in touch and ask all the right questions before you decide.

 There are multiple great places in the USA to acquire a Blue Tongue Skink.
 To avoid shipping stress as much as possible, it’s ideal to purchase an animal that is located nearby to you.
 However, this isn’t always possible, which is where breeders that can ship come into play.

 Regardless of where you get your Blue Tongue Skink, you want to choose a breeder or seller that will provide you with a healthy animal that is backed by a health guarantee and that offers additional resources to you to ensure you are properly caring for the animal.
 A good breeder wants to know their animals are going to good homes that are prepared to meet their specific needs, and most of them will be happy to answer questions or help you find resources in your area, like veterinary care.